ckainz11/4EHIF-NVS-doc/DirectoryService.md

         - htl-wien5 the second level domain
             - both are domain components
 - Organizational Units (OU)
-    - Group Policies can be applied to OUs
+    - Group Policies can be applied to OUs, single hosts, domains and sites
         - Group Policies exist of many Group Policy Objects (basically the rules)
     - Devices, Users or Groups can be OUs
     - But OUs can also represent locations (sites) or rooms